Miles McBride: New York Knicks (2021–present)

 McBride was selected in the second round of the 2021 NBA draft with the 36th pick by the Oklahoma City Thunder and then traded to the New York Knicks, alongside Rokas Jokubaitis, for Jeremiah Robinson-Earl.
 On August 6, 2021, the Knicks announced that they had signed McBride.
 Through the 2021 NBA Summer League, McBride averaged 15.1 points, 3.5 rebounds, 3.5 assists, and 1.9 steals per game.
-He made his regular season debut on October 24, 2021.
+He made his regular season debut on October 24.
 On February 1, 2022, McBride was assigned to the Westchester Knicks, and he scored 39 points in a 117–107 win over the Delaware Blue Coats.

-On December 30, 2023, the Knicks announced they had signed McBride to a contract extension, which was reported to be for 3 years and $13 million.
+On December 30, 2023, the Knicks announced they had signed McBride to a contract extension, which was reported to be for three years and $13 million.
 With the trade of guards RJ Barrett and Immanuel Quickley, a spot was cleared for McBride to be a permanent fixture in the Knicks rotation.
-On March 18, 2024, McBride started in place of an injured OG Anunoby, recording a career–high 29 points, a career-high 6 three-pointers in a career-high 47 minutes as the Knicks defeated the Golden State Warriors on the road, 119–112.
+On March 18, 2024, McBride started in place of an injured OG Anunoby, recording a career–high 29 points, a career-high six three-pointers in a career-high 47 minutes as the Knicks defeated the Golden State Warriors on the road, 119–112.
 On March 23, McBride played in all 48 minutes of the Knicks' victory over the Brooklyn Nets, joining his teammate Josh Hart as the only players to not be subbed out of a game during the 2023–24 season.
+In 68 games (14 starts) for the team, he averaged 8.3 points, 1.5 rebounds, and 1.7 assists, all of which were career-highs.

+McBride made 64 appearances (including 10 starts) for New York in the 2024–25 NBA season, recording averages of 9.5 points, 2.5 rebounds, and 2.9 assists.

+On February 5, 2026, it was announced that McBride would be out indefinitely due to requiring surgery to repair a core muscle injury.
+He played in 41 games (15 starts) for the Knicks in the regular season, averaging a career-high 12.0 points, 2.4 rebounds, and 2.6 assists.
+In Game 5 of the NBA Finals, McBride helped the Knicks achieve a 94–90 win and close out the NBA Finals against the San Antonio Spurs, 4–1, securing the Knicks' first NBA championship in 53 years.